stacklok/sigstore-the-hard-way/README.md

 ## Certificate Authority

-For the Certificate Authority we will have two options to choose from:
+For the Certificate Authority we will have three options to choose from:

+* File CA
 * [SoftHSM](http://www.softhsm.org/)
 * Google's Certificate Transparency Service

+The above are listed in order of setup ease.
+If you just want to kick the tyres and don't need a secure CA, you can use the File CA.

 Google's is a paid service, but easy to set up.
 SoftHSM is completely free, but requires a little more setup (but nothing too challenging)